JianKEG/Roblox-Anti-Idle/README.md

 Install AutoHotKey (AHK) from their [website](https://www.autohotkey.com/).
 Head to releases to download the exe file.
 Once downloaded, it's all pretty self-explanatory.

+# Make sure Roblox Client is not in fullscreen!

 # Keybinds
 **F1** - to start the script